complete-dope/sencillo-robotics/Readme.md

 Here we input both the images along with the text question that we have so it requires an extractor that is trained on both the images and as well as text and learned joined embedding , so here we have to use the VLM model paper link : https://arxiv.org/pdf/2504.05299

+Here we use a trained image encoder from CLIP but the text encoder is not from the CLIP model ... why ??
+> Using the trained Image encoder, they get benefit from pretrained encoder so we need to only train the projection layer
+> For text encoder, they use an LLM as they are better in representing the text

 ## Flow matching